-Figure 110 Advanced Application > VLAN: VLAN Status
+Figure 92 Advanced Application > VLAN: VLAN Status

-Table 48 Advanced Application > VLAN: VLAN Status
+Table 40 Advanced Application > VLAN: VLAN Status

 LABEL DESCRIPTION VLAN Search by VID Enter (an) existing VLAN ID numbers (use a comma (,) to separate individual VLANs or a dash (-) to indicate a range of VLANs.
 For example, "3,4" or "3-9") and click Search to display only the specified VLANs in the list below.
 Leave this field blank and click Search to display all VLANs configured on the Switch.
 The Number of VLAN This is the number of VLANs configured on the Switch.
-The Number of Search Results This is the number of VLANs that match the searching criteria and display in the list below.
-This field displays only when you use the Search button to look for certain VLANs.
-Index This is the VLAN index number.
+The Number of This is the number of VLANs that match the searching criteria and display in the list below.
+Search Results This field displays only when you use the Search button to look for certain VLANs.
+Index dex This is the VLAN index number.
 Click an index number to view more VLAN details.
 VID This is the VLAN identification number that was configured in the corresponding VLAN configuration screen.
 Name This fields shows the descriptive name of the VLAN.
+Tagged Port This field shows the tagged ports that are participating in the VLAN.
+Untagged Port This field shows the untagged ports that are participating in the VLAN.
+Elapsed Time This field shows how long it has been since a normal VLAN was registered or a static VLAN was set up.
+Status This field shows how this VLAN was added to the Switch.
+Static: added as a permanent entry.
+Change Pages Click Previous or Next to show the previous or next screen if all status information cannot be seen in one screen.